 Members asked whether it was known why the Key Stage 2 reading progress results were so poor.
 They wondered whether it was a confidence thing or whether children were more into television and the internet.
 Ms Wragg explained that the graphs indicated more on the progress of reading rather than reading attainment.
 However, it was harder for schools to achieve as well as they do with maths and writing as it was easier to teach practical skills for maths and writing.
 Whereas, with reading, the children who can read well, love to read.
 They tend to read all the time in and out of school which improves their reading skills.
-Ms Wragg confirmed that progress had been made and the progress had now gone up from 0.4 to 1.5 and schools were now giving children books online to make sure they do get provided with some sort of reading materials to try to encourage more reading.
+Ms Wragg confirmed that progress was being made and schools were now giving children books online to make sure they do get provided with some sort of reading materials to try to encourage more reading.

 Members asked why our statistical neighbours were Wigan and Hartlepool.
-Ms Wragg confirmed that it was calculated and worked out nationally linking LAs that are statistically similar to our LA.
-They also asked about the EBAC and why the report had not included this.
-Ms Wragg stated that the report contained what had been requested historically, there are multiple measures in education and not all of these are in this report.
-Members also asked why local children were always doing better than our statistical neighbours in primary school, but when it comes to secondary figures showed that performance had fallen behind.
-Ms Wragg stated that up to 2018 the data was taken from children who were measured by attainment 8 and progress 8 for KS4, in 2019 it also includes providers that are not constrained by attainment 8 and progress 8.
-Data showed that KS4 students achieving both English and Maths at 4 or above (which is equivalent to the old C Grade) was below the national average and statistical neighbours.
+Ms Wragg confirmed that it was calculated and worked out nationally linking local authorities that are statistically similar.
+They also asked about the English Baccalaureate (EBacc) and why the report had not included this.
+Ms Wragg stated that the report contained what had been requested historically, there are multiple measures in education and not all of these were included in this report.
+Members also asked why local children were always doing better than our statistical neighbours in primary school, but performance fell behind when it came to secondary schools.
+Ms Wragg stated that up to 2018 the data was taken from children who were measured by 'attainment 8' and 'progress 8' for key stage 4, in 2019 it also included providers that were not constrained by 'attainment 8' and 'progress 8'.
+Data showed that key stage 4 students achieving both English and Maths at grade 4 or above (which is equivalent to the old C Grade) was below the national average and statistical neighbours.
 Members were concerned that young people were not aware that they would need five GCSE's including English and maths to go on to further and higher education.
 Ms Hewson believed that it would be helpful for Members to see an overall figure on how the Borough was performing.

 Miss Wilson stated that at her secondary school they were all told to do GCSE's and not BTEC.
-They were informed that they needed to be more focused on EBAC and getting their 5 and over GCSE's.
+They were informed that they needed to be more focused on EBacc and getting their 5 and over GCSE's.

-Members stated that from a scrutiny perspective it would be more helpful if the report focused on measuring progress and explaining why the data was like it was and what measures schools were putting in place to improve the data.
-Ms Wragg stated that this can be difficult as a lot of the secondary schools were run by Academy Trusts so the local authority wasn't always aware of why certain figures may be lower, however, if there as a way she would try, but she was not sure whether it was doable.
+Members stated that, from a scrutiny perspective, it would be more helpful if the report focused on measuring progress and explaining why the data was like it was and what measures schools were putting in place to improve the data.
+Ms Wragg stated that this can be difficult as a lot of the secondary schools were run by Academy Trusts so the local authority wasn't always aware of why certain figures may be lower, but she agreed to look into it.

-SPCLL.33 VIRTUAL HEAD ANNUAL REPORT.
+SPCLL.32 VIRTUAL HEAD ANNUAL REPORT.

-The panel received the Virtual School Headteacher Annual Report November 2020
+The panel received the Virtual School Headteacher Annual Report.